theonlypeti/mycpskapi/README.md

 ## Installation

 1. Clone the repository to your local machine.
-2. Navigate to the project directory.
+2. Navigate to the project directory (assuming in a venv).
 3. Install the required packages using pip:
    ```
    pip install -r requirements.txt